 If you want to make the most out of your PPC this season, your ad copy and creative assets should be inclusive of all cultures and winter holidays.

 Cosmetologists preach to brides and grooms to not try anything new the week of their wedding.
-The same goes for PPC—high traffic holiday times aren’t ideal for trying a strategy you’re not 100% confident in.
+The same goes for PPC—high-traffic holiday times aren’t ideal for trying a strategy you’re not 100% confident in.

 If you want to branch out into exciting new strategies during this time, start small with a low-risk budget and a back up plan in place.
 Be sure to research beforehand to see how similar strategies have performed during this time in your industry.
 It also wouldn’t hurt to audit your account to understand your holiday performance in past years, so your expectations land in a reasonable spot for a new strategy.
+This is particularly important for B2B holiday marketing, which can oftentimes be slow.

 The last thing you need during this peak season is for your holiday landing page to pop up with errors.
 Run a landing page audit to make sure it’s good to run through the holidays.
 That could include practices like testing out your forms or purchase processes, adjusting copy to be clear and concise, and checking for any possible fires before you need to put them out.